bradley-woods/tech230-cicd/README.md

 - More efficient infrastructure
 - Collaboration and communication

-## Webhooks

-Webhooks are automated messages sent from apps when something happens.
-They have a message or payload and are sent to a unique URL (the app's phone number or address).
-E.g. an automated email you receive when ordering an item.

 ## Jenkins

 Jenkins is an open-source automation server and CI/CD tool which aims to automate the different phases of the SDLC such as build, test and deployment by implementing CI/CD workflows called **Pipelines**.